Lanaya97/Business-Card/README.md

 Open your terminal or command prompt and navigate to the front-end directory.
-Run the following command to install the necessary dependencies: bash
+Run the following command to install the necessary dependencies:
-Copy code
-npm install
+**npm install**
-Once the installation is complete, start the development server using: bash
+Once the installation is complete, start the development server using:
-Copy code
-ng serve
+**ng serve**
 Open your browser and go to http://localhost:4200 to view the application.
 Running the Back-End
 Navigate to the back-end project directory.
 Open the appsettings.json file to configure the database connection string if needed.
-Run the back-end server using: bash
+Run the back-end server using:
-Copy code
-dotnet run
+**dotnet run**
-The database will be automatically created when the back-end server runs, and temporary data will be seeded into the database.
+The database will be automatically created when the back-end server runs if MySQL user exists with the correct password, and temporary data will be seeded into the database.

 ## Database
-MySQL, The database connection string can be found in the appsettings.json file in the back-end project.
+MySQL, ensure MySQL is installed and user is created, the database connection string can be found in the appsettings.json file in the back-end project.
 The database is automatically created upon running the server and seeds with temporary data, so no manual setup is required.

 ## Design Principles
 This project follows several design principles and patterns to ensure clean, scalable, and maintainable code, including:

-SOLID Principles
+- SOLID Principles
-Domain-Driven Design (DDD)
+- Domain-Driven Design (DDD)
-Clean Architecture
+- Clean Architecture
-CQRS (Command Query Responsibility Segregation)
+- CQRS (Command Query Responsibility Segregation)
-Fluent Validation
+- Fluent Validation
-Middleware Handling
+- Middleware Handling

 ## Data Import Formats